OpenBB-finance/OpenBB/website/content/sdk/reference/keys/walert.md

 ---
 title: walert
-description: This documentation page describes how to set the Walert key in OpenBB finance's Terminal.
+description: "This documentation page describes how to set the Walert key in OpenBB" finance's Terminal.
 It details the parameters, return types and provides examples for setting the API key.
 keywords: